Disenrolling from TRICARE Prime Remote

 - Active duty service members can't voluntarily disenroll from TRICARE Prime Remote.

 - All others can choose to disenroll at anytime.
-If you don't enroll in another plan, such as TRICARE Select, you will only be eligible for care at military hospitals and clinics on a space available basis, and you will only be eligible for pharmacy benefits at military pharmacies.
+If you don't enroll in another plan, such as TRICARE Select, you will only be eligible for care at military hospitals and clinics if space is available, and you will only be eligible for pharmacy benefits at military pharmacies.

 - Contact your regional contractor to initiate a voluntary disenrollment.